The Art House Presents

 Grace Under Pressure

-18 May - 19 May 2021 Showing at The Art House Studio
+18 May - 19 May 2021 At The Art House Studio

 All Art House patrons will be seated in line with current NSW Public Health guidelines.
 As per the latest Government legislation, face masks are no longer mandatory in the auditorium and no vacant seats are held between bookings.
 We are now operating at 100% capacity.
 Due to this we highly recommend that you continue to wear a face mask whilst in the auditorium as you may be seated directly next to someone else.